 DISCUSSION:

-Keywords: sex differences, formal carte, informal care , CLSA, intersectionality, social determinants
+Keywords: sex differences, formal care, informal care , CLSA, intersectionality, social determinants

 Introduction:

 Issue:

 As populations age and baby boomers entering older age, the increase in the prevalence of chronic diseases and functional limitations and subsequently the need for care increases ("World Population Ageing 2020 Highlights: Living arrangements of older persons ", 2020).
 Care needs can be defined based on restriction in ADL/IADL and presence of chronic diseases as reported in one Canadian study using CLSA data (Zhang & Sun, 2020).
 Patterns of receiving of care, particularly home care seem to be more a function of complex interplay between individual characteristics, social network, and contextual/policy level factors.
 Theoretical models are frequently referred to in the literature describing patterns of care needs but usually fail to identify factors that predict such needs.
 No such research exists in Canada despite availability of rich databases such as CLSA.